Make an impact: Participate in a study and help researchers develop new treatments

 When you participate in a clinical trial, you help move medicine forward and improve the lives of others.
 Take a look at each step in the process, and see how being part of a clinical research study can help others — and yourself.

-starts with a quick phone call with us.
-We’ll ask you a few questions, and if there’s a study that might be a good fit, we’ll move into the
+Joining a study starts with a quick phone call with us.
+We’ll ask you a few questions, and if there’s a study that might be a good fit, we’ll move into the next phase.

 We have been working hard to deliver a range of upgrades to your clinic.
 Making your stay an even more positive experience.

 2455 Northeast Loop 410, Suite 150

 Referral valid for first time participants only upon completion of his/her first study at Worldwide Clinical Trials.
 Make sure your FRIENDS give YOUR NAME as the referral when they are scheduling their first screening.
 Click here to find out more information.

 A placebo is an inactive substance, which may be given to some of the study participants in a clinical trial as a control, so that researches can verify that any results can be attributed to the drug being tested assist in comparing the effects of the active study treatment.

 When a drug company wants to license a new drug, the United States Food and Drug Administration (FDA), the European Medicines Agency, and other regulatory authorities require that the drug be tested on a large number of patients to make sure the drug is both safe and effective.
 The company must then select a number of medical research centers or clinics around the country that can recruit appropriate participants for the study.
 These studies have several development stages including early/phase I, phase IIB-III, and phase IIIB-IV research, with most phases requiring volunteers to help ensure efficacy and safety.